 At aged two, Annmarie was sexually abused by a relative.
 This abuse continued until she was 10 years old.

 “I remember telling my sister when I was four years old that I had been raped,” says Annmarie.
-“We were lying in bed talking, and when I told her what happened, she said not to say anything or my father would have killed the man who did it.
+“We were lying in bed talking, and when I told her what happened, she said not to say anything or my father would have killed the person who did it.
 I remember my mother and Granny talking about the same relative being accused of molesting another child.
 They both said they didn’t believe it.
 I knew I couldn’t talk about what happened to me, and I carried that trauma throughout my entire childhood.”

 As a child, Annmarie loved nature.
 She would escape from the troubles at home by spending lots of time in the woods and at the beach.
 She remembers hiding out in her favourite apple tree, reading books, singing, praying and talking to God.
 Sometimes, when her thoughts got darker, she would contemplate ending her life, but something within her kept her safe.